-To achieve this Exerpeutic has full length hand rails which are padded with foam.
+To achieve this Exerpeutic has full-length hand rails that are padded with foam.
 The curved ends of the hand rails are also padded which helps when getting on and off the treadmill.
 The hand rails can also be adjusted to give you a wider working area or if you have broader shoulders and need a wider grip.

 Joint Impact Cushioning

-There’s no doubt you wont be in a hurry to run on any treadmill.
-But did you know that walking causes more damage to a treadmill then running?.
+There’s no doubt you won’t be in a hurry to run on any treadmill.
+But did you know that walking causes more damage to a treadmill than running?.
 This is due to the slower heavier footprints compared to the faster style of tapping you do when running.